 Your proceduralist will inform you with the results of the procedure in the recovery area.
 You will be given a copy of your report and instructions on who to follow up with and when.
 You may require a consultation with the proceduralist if there is a finding that requires follow up or treatment.
 Biopsies will be sent to the pathology laboratory for analysis.
 Your GP will also be copied in on all results and therefore it is important to have the correct GP details listed on your registration form.

 You may be a candidate for rapid access gastroscopy if one or more of the below applies to your circumstances:

 - Surveillance of intestinal metaplasia

-To be eligible for rapid access colonoscopy you must be
+To be eligible for rapid access gastroscopy you must be:

 - Less than 75 years of age